 In 1867, when Canada became a self-governing nation, lawmakers adopted similar prohibitions.
-The Criminal Code of 1892 formally outlawed all gambling.
-That slowly changed over the next century, to the point that Ontario now regulates almost all wagering activities, including lottery, bingo, casino, poker and limited sports betting.
-The province even launched its own online gambling website – with all of these options – in January 2015.
+The Criminal Code of 1892 formally banned all gambling.
+That slowly changed over the next century, to the point that Ontario now regulates almost all wagering activities, including lottery, bingo, casino, poker and sports betting.

 Is Online Gambling Legal in Ontario?

 Yes, it’s plainly clear that gambling is legal (for anyone age 19+).
 There are many casinos and race tracks, lottery and Pro-Line retailers all over the province.
 We also know that online gambling is legal, because Ontario hosts its own iGaming market, including the provincial gambling website at OLG.ca.

 There’s one area of the law that remains a mystery to many Ontarians, and that’s whether it’s legal or illegal to use online gambling sites regulated outside of Canada.Provincial laws clearly state that Canadian-based gaming sites must be regulated in their local province, and that it’s only legal for players from that province to access those websites.
 But what about international online casinos that aren’t licensed in Ontario?
 Can Canadians legally play at these sites?